ngagnon/flybywire/README.md

 - Having to open up multiple ports in your firewall
 - Can't send data & commands over the same connection
 - No way to administer the server directly via the protocol
+- No way to sync folder structure efficiently
 - Server shouldn't have to manage the client's current working directory

 @TODO: fly-on-s3?